cheburitos/perfscope/README.md

     sudo perf script --itrace=bep -s ~/export-to-sqlite.py sqlite branches calls

-Open database in perfscope:
+Open the database in perfscope:

 ![perfscope](https://github.com/0xaa4eb/perfscope/blob/main/docs/images/example.png)

-Perfscope is similar (and can be considered as fork of) to the script [exported-sql-viewer.py](https://github.com/torvalds/linux/blob/master/tools/perf/scripts/python/exported-sql-viewer.py) which supports building call tree.
+Perfscope is similar (and can be considered as fork of) to the script [exported-sql-viewer.py](https://github.com/torvalds/linux/blob/master/tools/perf/scripts/python/exported-sql-viewer.py) which supports building a call tree.
 Implementing additional staff is in progress.

 ### Build